akhan118/Python-Stocks-Regression-Analysis/README.md

 #  Time Series Stocks-Regression-Analysis

-Usage Example :

-Forcasting stock price one day in the future .
+Forcast stock price one day in the future .

 Prediction_date can be more then one day in the future 😥🤯....